La Madeleine, Paris: South facade

-The pediment sculpture of the Last Judgement is by Philippe Joseph Henri Lemaire.
+The pedimental sculpture of the Last Judgement is by Philippe Joseph Henri Lemaire.
 Lemaire's sculpture also has a prominent place on the Arc de Triomphe.
 In the sculpture, Christ is in the centre, presiding over the Last Judgement, flanked by two angels.
 On the right is the Archangel Michael, with a group of figures representing the Vices, who will be refused entry to heaven.
 To the left are the Virtues, escorting those admitted to heaven.
 Mary Magadelen is shown kneeling with those refused entrance to heaven, expressing her repentance.